 Open the sketch file.
 Paste your graphic within the guides and hit export, and select the “favicon” export.

 Unoptimized PNGs from Photoshop tend to be quite large.
-I highly recommend for macOS users using the free application ImageOptim for lossless PNG compression and Linux users use Trimage.
+I highly recommend for macOS users using the free application ImageOptim for lossless PNG compression, and Linux users use Trimage.
 Both are easy to use.
-Drag and drop all the newly created PNGs to shave off valuable kilobytes off images without any quality reduction. macOS/Linux users can also use PNGOUT, a command line interface utility for PNG optimization.
+Drag and drop all the newly created PNGs to shave off valuable kilobytes off images without any quality reduction. macOS/Linux users can also use PNGOUT, a command-line interface utility for PNG optimization.

-For the more technically savvy, macOS users, the PNG optimization utility ImageAlpha (works in tandem with ImageOptim) allows users to use indexed color profiles to even further reduce file sizes.
+For the more technically savvy, macOS users, the PNG optimization utility ImageAlpha (works in tandem with ImageOptim) allows users to use indexed color profiles even further to reduce file sizes.

 Supporting IE6 – IE10 (and the Safari problem)

 For the truly obsessive, IE10 and below do not support PNG favicons, only ICO.
-Depending the source, IE10 and below still makes up for roughly 0.2%-1.4% North American web users in April 2017.
+Depending on the source, IE10 and below still makes up for roughly 0.2%-1.4% North American web users in April 2017.
 Fortunately, month by month, this keeps decreasing but differs based on regions of the globe and even on a per-country / language basis.
-IE10 was released on September 4th, 2012 as the default browser in Windows 8 and included in Windows 7 SP1 but as Windows 10 slowly replaces Windows 8, Internet Explorer users are increasingly switching to Microsoft’s IE replacement, Edge.
+IE10 was released on September 4th, 2012, as the default browser in Windows 8 and included in Windows 7 SP1 but as Windows 10 slowly replaces Windows 8, Internet Explorer users are increasingly switching to Microsoft’s IE replacement, Edge.